LNWR Lady of the Lake class: Webb's Rebuilds

-In 1873, two years after Francis Webb took over as engineer from Ramsbottom, the new General Manager William Cawkwell decided that black should be the standard colour for all locomotives.
+In 1873, two years after Francis Webb took over as engineer from Ramsbottom, the new general manager William Cawkwell decided that black should be the standard colour for all locomotives.
 The Lady of the Lake class were thus painted as Webb added a cab roof and modified the chimneys of the entire class.
 When the class received replacement boilers from 1879 to 1883 they were also fitted with steam brakes (previously only the tender had brakes, and they were wooden ones) and enclosed splashers.

 The "Ladies" received a very extensive rebuild from 1895–1897.
 This time they were fitted with enlarged boilers and larger fireboxes, round smokebox doors, crosshead vacuum pumps, new 3 in tyres (which increased the diameter of the driving wheels to 7 ft 9 in), and cross-stays to stiffen the frames.
-These rebuilt Ladies gained a new lease of life and were often used to pilot express trains, achieving speeds of over 80 mph.
+These rebuilt engines were often used to pilot express trains, achieving speeds of over 80 mph.